opencog/opencog/examples/pln/inference-control-learning/README.md

 You may notice that the inference rule has already been instantiated, here referred as `<conditional-instantiation>` to keep the example short.
-Also the `Predicate "first-letter-is-A"` should be expressed in terms of patterns mined by the pattern miner.
+Also the `Predicate "first-letter-is-a"` should be expressed in terms of patterns mined by the pattern miner.

 The other option is to specialize the preproof and expansion clauses